 Another way to ask whether God can lie is this.
-The definition of Deity is a Being who has all power (known as omnipotent) and who can do whatever he wills whenever he wants.
-If God has all these traits, which he does, then he should be able to lie.
+The definition of deity is a Being who has all power (known as omnipotent) and who can do whatever he wills whenever he wants.
+If He has all these traits, which he does, then he should be able to lie.
 If he cannot do so, however, wouldn't it mean that he wasn't really Deity and worthy of worship?
 I

 There are two things, according to the Bible, that make it impossible for God to lie.
 The book of Hebrews states something interesting regarding promises He has made in which he will not lie.

 To those who were to receive what he promised, God wanted to make it very clear that he would never change his purpose . . .
 There are these two things, then, that cannot change and about which God cannot lie (Hebrews 6:17 - 18).

 These two things involve the true hope that only Christians possess.
 The writer of Hebrews takes the next two chapters to explain in detail these two immutable (unchangeable) things.

 Notice that Hebrews 7 deals with the greatness of the Melchizedek priesthood as opposed to the Aaronic priesthood.
 The hope for Israel was to be a great physical nation that would lead all nations to keep the commandments so they would have great physical blessings.

 The oath of God, however, was to bring in a better hope, the awesome hope of eternal life as a member of his family inheriting the earth.
 This is one of the immutable things that will be accomplished in spiritual Israel (Hebrews 8:10).

 What is the second immutable thing, however, that causes God not to lie?
 The book of Hebrews states, "The Lord swore and will not revoke His word, 'You are a Priest forever according to the order of Melchisedec' . . . but by the word of the swearing of the oath, which supersedes the law, the Son, Who has been perfected forever, has been made High Priest" (Hebrews 7:21, 28, HBFV).